spack/spack-tutorial/tutorial_environments.rst

 It also prints out a message from each MPI rank and the version of ``zlib``.

-Let's build and run it:
+Let's build and run our program:

 .. literalinclude:: outputs/environments/use-mpi-1.out
    :language: console